jtran1412/Machine-Learning-Trading-Algorithm/README.md

 ## Result
 The SVC classifier model beat the buy and hold strategy in a 6 year time period.
 The LogisticRegression classifier model did not beat the buy and hold strategy in a 6 year time period, but it did beat it in a 5 year period.
 ## Possible future work
-I had more time, I would try to use other machine learning classifiers such as:
+I had more time, I would try to use other machine learning classifiers such as:<br>
 -k-Nearest Neighbors (k-NN)<br>
 -Decision Trees<br>
 -Neural networks<br>